jloughry/Unicode/README.md

 </tr>
 </table>

+...but not the IEC power symbol.
 There are none in [BETA](http://www.unicode.org/ucd/#Beta) right now; therefore, it is proper to submit a proposal at this time.
 Hints for [Submitting Successful Character and Script Proposals](http://www.unicode.org/faq/char_proposal.html) for submitting good proposals are being looked at.